 Twists in the neck

-Intonation refers to accuracy of pitch.
+Intonation refers to the accuracy of pitch.
 In simple terms, this means how ‘in-tune the guitar is with itself.

 To adjust intonation we’ll need to either reduce or lengthen the scale length of individual strings e.g. the length of string suspended between the nut and saddle.
 On electric guitars, this isn’t difficult, as most electric guitars feature adjustable saddles.

 However, on the acoustic guitar, adjusting intonation usually requires fine adjustments to be made to a standard saddle with a file, or the use of a compensated saddle.
-However, truss rod adjustment can also help, as changing the amount of relief the neck has also affects the length of guitar string able to vibrate.
+However, truss rod adjustment can also help, as changing the amount of relief the neck has also affects the length of the guitar string able to vibrate.